 University Housing is committed to providing a safe and secure environment for its students, staff, visitors and other constituents; and to protecting its funds, property and other assets.
 Well-informed hiring decisions contribute to this effort.
 To facilitate this effort, the University conducts background checks on persons hired for initial employment, current employees who change jobs (transfer) or otherwise become subject to background checks due to changes in their current positions, and household members, ages 18 and over, who live with an University employee in University-controlled housing that is provided as a condition of the employee’s job requirements for the benefit of the University.
 Background checks are used only to evaluate candidates/employees for employment purposes and will not be used to discriminate on the basis of race, color, national origin, religion, sex, disability, age, veteran's status or sexual orientation.
 Criminal history and sex offender checks are conducted for all positions.
 In addition, employees are required to report any conviction to their immediate supervisor within 5 days of the conviction.

-If you have questions, please do not hesitate to send us a email.
+If you have questions, please do not hesitate to contact us at:email@example.com.